 Upcoming PAA at CAA

-PAA welcomes proposals for a 1.5 hour Affiliated Society Session at the College Art Association (CAA) Annual Conference in New York from 11-14 February 2015.
 PAA is interested in sponsoring a lively session that reflects an aspect of current thought, practice and research in Pacific art, architecture, theory and criticism, pedagogy, museum and curatorial practice, conservation, or developments in technology.
-One session will be chosen on the basis of its quality, coherence, interest to PAA and its constituency as well as its relevance to the wider CAA constituency.
+Sessions will be chosen on the basis of its interest to PAA and its constituency as well as its relevance to the wider CAA constituency.

 Proposal Submission Guidelines

-Please electronically submit a 1-page session proposal and CV(s) for you and your co-chair (if applicable) to both Stacy Kamehiro (firstname.lastname@example.org) and Bernida Webb-Binder at (email@example.com) by the above deadline.
-Please contact us electronically if you have any questions.
+Please electronically submit an abstract of your session proposal and a CV for you and your co-chair (if applicable) to both Stacy Kamehiro (firstname.lastname@example.org) and Bernida Webb-Binder at (email@example.com).
+Please contact us electronically if you have any questions